Dance music superstar Avicii dead at 28 - Journal du Cameroun

 In 2014, he was tied with Tiesto as the third top-grossing DJ in the world on the list of Forbes magazine, which estimated his earnings for the year at $28 million.

-Pop star Charlie Puth paid tribute to Avicii as “the man who really opened my eyes to what my production could one day sound like.”
+Pop star Charlie Puth paid tribute to Avicii as “a genius and a music innovator” and said he “really opened my eyes to what my production could one day sound like.”

-“Avicii was a genius and a music innovator, and I cannot believe he is no longer with us.
-RIP to the very best,” Puth wrote on Twitter.

-Deadmau5 — a fellow top DJ known for his outspokenness who had mocked Avicii when he quit touring so young — offered his “sincerest and most heartfelt condolences.”
+Deadmau5 — an outspoken top DJ who had mocked Avicii when he quit touring so young — offered his “sincerest and most heartfelt condolences.”

 “Banter aside, nobody can deny what he has accomplished and done for modern dance music and I’m very proud of him,” Deadmau5 tweeted.